Email FacebookTwitterMenu burgerClose thin

 A tenancy by the entirety can pose problems in two key situations.
 The first is divorce.
 If a married couple owns property in a TBE and then divorces, they will become tenants in common.
 Both parties retain their ownership and interest in the property, which may become a source of conflict.
 In some cases, the courts may require that the property be awarded to one party as part of the divorce settlement or sold and the proceeds split.

-The second relates to heirs.
+The second relates to potential heirs.
 Since TBE property passes to the other spouse directly, it is not immediately inherited by any beneficiaries.
 Say you have adult children from a previous marriage and you intend for them to receive a share of your estate when you die.
 However, you pass away first and your spouse assumes ownership of the property.
 In this case, he or she is under no further obligation to fulfill your wishes for your children.

-Where TBE Is Available
+Where Tenancy by the Entirety Is Available

 Currently, tenancy by the entirety is only offered in about half of the states in the U.S.: Alaska, Arkansas, Delaware, District of Columbia, Florida, Hawaii, Illinois, Indiana, Kentucky, Maryland, Massachusetts, Michigan, Mississippi, Missouri, New Jersey, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, Tennessee, Vermont, Virginia and Wyoming.